f18-os/file-transfer-bwrobertson/file-transfer-lab/README.md

-This is the file transfer lab pt1.
+This is the file transfer lab.

 Open the server file in the terminal.
 Then in a seperate terminal open the client file.